 All elements can be adjusted and customized to suit your personal preference so feel free to experiment!

-Making this salsa is as simple as as combining all ingredients together…
+Making this pineapple salsa is as simple as as combining all ingredients together…

 I absolutely love using pineapple salsa as a topping for my BBQ Pulled Pork tacos that are made using fresh homemade corn tortillas and my slow oven-roasted pulled pork with my signature BBQ sauce drizzled over it.
-The sweetness of the pineapple and spice of the salsa, the tanginess of the BBQ sauce, the tender melt-in-your-mouth over-roasted pork and the soft, warm vessel that is the corn tortilla makes for the perfect flavor combination. 🤤
+The sweet spiciness of the pineapple salsa, plays well with the tangy BBQ sauce, the tender, melt-in-your-mouth oven-roasted pork, and the soft, warm vessel that is the corn tortilla. 🤤

-How do you like to enjoy your pineapple salsa?
+How do you like to enjoy your fruity pineapple salsa?

 Easy 5-Minute Pineapple Salsa